mmistakes/minimal-mistakes/_pages/about.md

 Helmi, the first Finnish quantum computer, is operated by VTT.
 Presently, Helmi provides five qubits, and will be upgraded to 20, then 50 qubits in the near future.

+### Kvasi quantum computer simulator

+Kvasi, the Atos Quantum Learning Machine, is a quantum computing simulator with which you can learn to use and develop new quantum algorithms.
+Kvasi provides a platform for developing and simulating quantum algorithms in both ideal and realistic, noisy conditions.
+Kvasi is capable of simulating algorithms for quantum computers of 30+ qubits.
+For more information, see [https://research.csc.fi/-/kvasi](https://research.csc.fi/-/kvasi)

 ### Other resources

 Other quantum resources will continuously be added to the FiQCI infrastructure.